TNT-Bots/tnt-tg-bot/README.md

 ## Description
 **tnt-tg-bot** is a Lua library for the [Tarantool](https://www.tarantool.io/) platform that provides an interface to the [Telegram Bot API](https://core.telegram.org/bots/api).
 Current version: `2.0`.

-> [!NOTE]
-> For production use the latest stable branch or release.
-> The `master` branch may contain API changes or be partially incompatible with releases.

 > [!WARNING]
-> The `master` branch may receive force pushes, hard resets, and occasional breakage.
+> The `master` branch may receive force pushes, hard resets.
-> Prefer a stable branch or the latest release.

 ## Features
 - Simple, explicit interfaces